 - VIX Futures are not as volatile as the VIX itself; solutions (e.g., like VXX) that hold unleveraged positions in VIX futures only move about 45% as much as the VIX.
-This shortfall leaves volatility junkies clamoring for more—hence the 2X leveraged UVXY and TVIX.
+This shortfall leaves volatility junkies clamoring for more—hence the 1.5X leveraged UVXY and 2X leveraged TVIX.

-- If you want to understand how 2X leveraged funds work in detail you should read this post, but most importantly you should know that the 2X leverage only applies to daily percentage returns, not longer term returns.
-For a leveraged fund longer term results depend on the volatility of the market and general trends.
+- If you want to understand how leveraged funds work in detail you should read this post, but most importantly you should know that the 1.5X leverage only applies to daily percentage returns, not longer-term returns.
+For a leveraged fund, longer-term results depend on the volatility of the market and general trends.
 In UVXY’s case these factors usually (but not always) conspire to dramatically drag down its price when held for more than a few days.

 - Most people buy UVXY as a contrarian investment, expecting it to go up when the equities market goes down.
 It does a respectable job of this with UVXY’s percentage moves averaging -5.96 times the S&P 500’s percentage move.
 However, 16% of the time UVXY has moved in the same direction as the S&P 500.
 So please don’t say that UVXY is broken when it doesn’t happen to move the way you expect.